elliotjsteve/elliotjsteve.github.io/_posts/2020-02-14-how_life_should_be.md

 If it doesn't work, change it.
 It doesn't exist for academic debates.
 It exists for real life.
 Stoicism does not require blind faith.
-Stoicism is based on truth and what works in real life.
+Stoicism is based on truth and what works.
 Stoics are realists.

 Stoics offer a bunch of techniques to deal with whatever comes in life.
 You are blessed, to say the least, if you could understand stoicism.
 Now if you are interested in adopting stoicism, Here's what you shouldn't do:

 ...Don't study about stoicism on the web or don't look at summaries of stoicism.
 Those summaries don't even scratch the surface and they miss so much context.
 Here's what you should do:

 ...Get a good book.
 Don't pick up a very old one.
 They're like legacy code.
 Hard to Understand.
 Try translated versions.
 A Good example is: [A Guide to the Good Life](https://www.goodreads.com/book/show/5617966-a-guide-to-the-good-life).
 I think, in fact, this is the best book on stoicism.